 Earlier this year, the DNC announced the creation of a team to counter third-party and independent presidential candidates.

-In recent months, the DNC and Clear Choice, a super PAC aligned with President Biden to counter third-party presidential candidates, have objected to Mr. Kennedy’s appearance on the ballot, with legal filings in multiple states.
+In recent months, the DNC and Clear Choice, a super PAC aligned with President Biden to counter third-party presidential candidates, have objected to Mr. Kennedy’s appearance on the ballot, making legal filings in multiple states.

-Mr. Kennedy also chastised President Trump for his choice of freshman Sen. JD Vance (R-Ohio) as his running mate.
+Mr. Kennedy also chastised former President Trump for his choice of freshman Sen. JD Vance (R-Ohio) as his running mate.

 Mr. Kennedy said the Trump–Vance ticket would “give us a president that represents corporate interests rather than the interests of the American public.”

-President Biden and President Trump are “different people” with different personalities, but they are mutually responsible for issues such as the escalating national debt, he said.
+President Biden and former President Trump are “different people” with different personalities, but they are mutually responsible for issues such as the escalating national debt, he said.

 “This is not sustainable,” he said, adding that both of the most recent presidents have helped push the national debt to unsustainable levels.

-Mr. Kennedy, who is in the midst of a quest to get on the ballot in all 50 states and the District of Columbia, said at the press conference that he has submitted enough signatures to gain ballot access in 29 states.
+Mr. Kennedy, who is in the midst of a quest to get on the ballot in all 50 states and the District of Columbia, said at the news conference that he has submitted enough signatures to gain ballot access in 29 states.

 “I believe I can win this election.
 I believe at this point it’s a two-man or two-person race, and I’m in the best position to win,” he said.